saweeet/saweeet.github.io/content/en/cat-sitting.md

 2. Other hand under belly
 3. Armpit side put over shoulder

+## Cat Language cheatsheet

 ![1](https://images.theconversation.com/files/312083/original/file-20200127-81362-g6phtu.jpg)

-## Dont's
+## Don'ts
-- Play with your hand or fingers.
+- Don't play with your hands or fingers.
 Use a wand or toy instead.
 The reason behind this is that we don't want to encourage biting, even playful or gentle bites.
-- Continue to give them attention (petting or playing with them), if they do something incorrect (going ontop of a benchtop, any kind of bites, etc)
+- Do not continue to give them attention (petting or playing with them) if they do something incorrect (going on top of a benchtop, any kind of bites, etc.).

+## Do's
+- Please do send some videos of them each day, even they're just lazying around.

 ---
-# Soba's Automatic Devices
+# Automatic Devices

 - There's no need to handle the automatic litter box in the laundry room.
 - The manual litter box in the living room will need scooping as usual.
-- We will refill Soba's water fountain so it should be continuously flowing water.
-But if it's blinking and intermittently spurting out water, you can add more water on top.
+- There are two water fountain, located in the living room and the office.
+If blinking or intermittently spurting out water, kindly add more water.

 ---
 # Home